The Skills First Program and JobTrainer Initiative

-- an Australian citizen
+- an Australian citizen, or

-- an Australian Permanent Resident (holder of a permanent visa)
+- an Australian permanent resident, or

 - a New Zealand citizen

 If you are an asylum seeker, you may be eligible under the Asylum seeker VET program.